awsdocs/amazon-kendra-developer-guide/doc_source/API_DataSourceSummary.md

 # DataSourceSummary<a name="API_DataSourceSummary"></a>

-Summary information for an Amazon Kendra data source\.
-Returned in a call to the `DescribeDataSource` API\.
+Summary information for a Amazon Kendra data source\.

 ## Contents<a name="API_DataSourceSummary_Contents"></a>